xrdocs/cloud-scale-networking/_tutorials/tutorial_placeholder.md

 end
 ```

-To achieve the goal, the user ...
+To achieve the goal, the user destroys the interface gig 0/0/0/2 by using the "no" command
+This is "immediately" followed by the replace operation

 ```
 RP/0/0/CPU0:iosxrv-1#conf t